afstanton/geodesic/docs/Development/Testing Strategy.md

 ## Testing Levels

 - **Unit Tests**: Each class and method should have comprehensive unit tests to verify its individual behavior.
 These tests should be fast and isolated.
 - **Integration Tests**: These tests will verify the interactions between different components, particularly between engines.
-For example, an integration test might verify that a user from the [[Security Engine]] can create a dashboard in the [[Visualization Engine]].
+For example, an integration test might verify that a user from the [[Aegis]] can create a dashboard in the [[Canvas]].
 - **End-to-End (E2E) Tests**: These tests will simulate real user scenarios from the browser, using a tool like Cypress or Capybara.
 They will cover the critical user flows defined in [[User Flows]].

 ## Tooling